 Corsair HS60 Pro Surround

-The Corsair HS60 Pro Surround may not be packed with features like some of the other pricier options on this list, but it’s still reliable enough to be an excellent entry-level pair for new gamers or a backup pair for gamers who don’t care for fancy bells and whistles.
+The Corsair HS60 Pro Surround may not be packed with features as some of the other pricier options on this list, but it’s still reliable enough to be an excellent entry-level pair for new gamers or a backup pair for gamers who don’t care for fancy bells and whistles.

 The HS60 Pro Surround is well-made, with a clean, minimalist design that makes it seem more expensive than it really is.
 It also comes with a detachable microphone and offers 7.1 virtual surround sound.
 For the price, it doesn’t get any better than that.